Social Media Tips & Strategies

 • LinkedIn: Focus on the business problem your product solves.
 The tone is professional, the caption is more detailed, and the call-to-action (CTA) might be to "Read our launch-day blog post" with a direct link.

-• Instagram: A visually stunning Reel or carousel post showcasing the product in action.
+• Instagram: A visually stunning Reel or carousel showcasing the product in action.
 The caption is shorter, more personality-driven, and uses relevant, niche hashtags.
 The CTA is "Shop the link in our bio!"

 • Facebook: A blend of the Instagram visual and the LinkedIn context.
 You can include a direct link in the post, share a photo album, and write a slightly longer caption explaining the benefits to your community.
 This is a great place to ask questions and encourage discussion.